ryanlevee/django-vue-sql/README.md

-Play2Learn Website
+Play2Learn Platform
 ==================

-This repository contains the source code for the Play2Learn website, a full-stack web application built using Python and JavaScript with Django and Vue.js.
+This repository contains the source code for the Play2Learn platform, a full-stack web application built using Python and JavaScript with Django and Vue.js.
 This was the main project I completed while in the Full Stack Software Development program at Loyola Marymount University.

 Table of Contents
 -----------------